Graham-Mebane Lake General Information

-Join Graham Recreation & Parks and Be Healthy Now for a fun filled family afternoon at Graham-Mebane Lake.
+Join Graham Recreation & Parks for a fun filled family afternoon at Graham-Mebane Lake.
 Come out and bank fish for free or head out on the water for a paddling adventure with the options of paddle boarding, kayaking, or canoeing.
 The Park & Play Mobile Recreation Unit will also be available to provide family fun with a variety of yard games.
 A food truck will be on site for families wanting to grab dinner or a snack and picnic at the lake!

 Every participant must wear a PFD/life jacket while participating in water activities.
 The smallest PFD available at the lake is rated for youth 30lbs-50lbs.
 If your child wishes to participate in water activities, but weighs less than 30lbs, you must bring an appropriately sized Type I, II, or III, Coast Guard approved PFD.